 The Strategy will help us to ensure the highest quality in the design and delivery of apprenticeships that guarantee the highest possible standards with employers at the heart of it.

 Evidence that the apprenticeship on offer is of high quality, with the roles and responsibilities of the apprentice, training provider and employer including the job description and training plan to develop all required knowledge, skills and behaviours (KSBs) clearly set out in the commitment statement.

 Confirmation that employers design and approve occupational standards that consider progression, breadth and transferability at their heart and clearly set out the knowledge, skills and behaviours required to be occupationally competent, ensuring they remain relevant and up-to-date.

-Employers ensure they have a genuine job role that allows the apprentice to consolidate and improve the KSBs relating to the standard and that they have made appropriate planning arrangements to support the apprentice when they arrive, including enabling the apprentice to spend 20% of their time as off-the-job training if they are full time.
+Employers ensure they have a genuine job role that allows the apprentice to consolidate and improve the KSBs relating to the standard and that they have made appropriate planning arrangements to support the apprentice when they arrive, including enabling the apprentice to spend at least 6 hours on average per week on off-the-job training if they are full time.

 Assurance that only training providers with staff having appropriate, contemporary knowledge of the industry and the ability to design high quality training programmes.
 These deliver an average of 6 hours per week in off-the-job training tailored to the individual apprentices’ needs based on an assessment of their initial KSBs, are approved to deliver apprenticeship training on the Register of Apprenticeship Training Providers.